chischte/insomnia-delay-library/README.md

 	if (timeout.timedOut()) {
 	  // activate emergency stop or whatever;
 	}

+  	// SET A DIFFERENT TIMEOUT TIME: timeout.setTime(1000);
+  	// does not reset the stopwatch

 	// ADDITIONALY A TIMOUT CAN BE FLAGED ACTIVE OR INACTIVE: timeout.setActive(1);